 - If there is an intelliHR user account with the Username that matches the incoming NameID

-If we cannot find a match for any of these three values, we throw an error for the user.
+If we cannot find a match for any of these four values, we throw an error for the user.

 Once an SSO configuration is enabled, the login page will change allowing users to get redirected back to your identity provider (SP-initiated sign on) rather than providing the normal username/password login form.
 While an SSO ID is configured on a user account, manual login with that username/password will not be accepted.